Truth and Sincerity: Building Authentic Foundations

 Yet we have people who can't pray Fajr on time but gather for innovative group celebrations.
 People who don't know the conditions of prayer but have created elaborate dhikr ceremonies.
 This is backwards!

-Brothers and sisters, there is so much from the authentic Sunnah we haven't even begun to practice:
+Brothers and sisters, there is so much from the authentic Sunnah we haven't even begun to practice.
+Before we ever think about adding anything to the religion, we should master these established practices:

-• The Sunnah prayers before and after the obligatory ones
+• Sunnah prayers (rawatib): The regular voluntary prayers before and after obligatory ones

-Why would we invent new practices when we haven't even fulfilled what's authentically established?
+Why would we invent new practices when we haven't even fulfilled what's already been established and authenticated?
+The authentic Sunnah contains enough to keep us busy for a lifetime!

 A Severe Warning